 This post may contain affiliate links.
 Please read our privacy policy.

 I’m a self-professed sugar cookie connoisseur.
-I’ll take ’em frosted, cut-out, rolled in sugar, soft, chewy, crispy, or straight out of plastic container from the bakery section at Walmart.
+I’ll take ’em frosted, cut-out, rolled in sugar, soft, chewy, crispy, or straight out of the plastic container from the bakery section at Walmart.

 What I’m saying is that I’m fairly obsessed with sugar cookies and I’m honestly not very picky about them.